-The Company pays remuneration by way of salary, perquisites and allowances and commission (variable component) to its Managing Director.
+The Nomination and Remuneration Committee considers the outcome of the annual Evaluation before recommending the changes in the remuneration of the Executive Directors and appointment / re-appointment of Directors its Managing Director.
 Salary is paid based on the recommendation of the Nomination and Remuneration Committee and as approved by the Board of Directors, subject to the approval of the shareholders within the limits stipulated by the Companies Act, 2013 and the Rules made thereunder.
 The remuneration paid to the Managing Director is determined keeping in view the industry benchmark and the relative performance of the Company compared to the industry performance.